 How can I find out if I am eligible to claim a Spanish Inheritance Tax Refund?

 To find out if you are entitled to a refund of Spanish Inheritance Tax and for details of how to claim download our complete guide on the right of this page.

 For more information and for help to claim contact our UK office as soon as possible on 01244 470339 or via our Contact Form for a FREE no-obligation consultation.

 There is only a short time period within which claims can be made.
 Do not delay getting advice to see if you can claim.
-Download our free guide to making an application for a Spanish Inheritance Tax refund (see the box above right or click this link Spanish Inheritance Tax Refunds Guide) and contact us today!
+Download our free guide to making an application for a Spanish Inheritance Tax refund (see the box above right) and contact us today!

 Why is Spanish Inheritance Tax being refunded?

 Under Spanish law when someone dies owning assets in Spain, the beneficiaries of their estate individually pay Spanish inheritance tax on the amount they have inherited.

 In accordance with the Spanish legal system the amount of inheritance tax payable by each beneficiary is governed by either the rules of the state or one of Spain’s 17 autonomous regions.

 The law of the autonomous regions does not apply to non-residents of Spain and so state law applies to non-resident’s instead.

 Under the state rules, tax rates are much higher than under the rules of the autonomous regions.